darrenkjr/automated_citation_search_study/README.md

 * analysis : Containing code required to run the analysis and generate tables and figures as contained within the main manuscript.
 * experiment: Containing code required to run the simulation study experiments

+System Requirements:
+* Python Version 3.10.12 or later
+* For non-Windows users (MacOs / Linux), file reference

+NB: Re-running the experiment requires an API Key from Semantic Scholar.
+This can be requested at https://www.semanticscholar.org/product/api

 ---

 # Instructions